 A piece of advice for students of Chinese who are just starting out: before going to learn Chinese in China, do some schooling in Beijing and similar places, don’t go directly to Chongqing because there’s a risk that you won’t understand anything you hear.

 The 棒棒 (Bangbang) of Chongqing

-Despite the countless, extremely fast and radical changes that the city of Chongqing has experienced in the last thirty years, one thing has remained unchanged: the 棒棒 (bangbang) of Chongqing.
-The bangbang of Chongqing are wooden rods (usually of bamboo) which are often used by Chinese porters to carry around various objects and materials.
+Despite the countless, extremely fast, and radical changes that the city of Chongqing has experienced in the last thirty years, one thing has remained unchanged: the 棒棒 (bangbang) of Chongqing.
+The bangbang of Chongqing are wooden rods (usually of bamboo) that are often used by Chinese porters to carry around various objects and materials.

 These rods are positioned on the back, and the extremities usually have little baskets attached by cords that hold all sorts of objects and materials.
 The bangbang are called “wooden poles”.